Skip to main content

 1. PowerSync Configuration

-• Client Auth: Your authentication provider’s JWKS URI
+• Client Auth: Your authentication provider’s JWKS

 • Source Database: Connection details for your source database